 - Alcohol: You may increase the risk of premature delivery and a baby with low birth weight.

-- Caffeine: Consume no more than 300 mg caffeine each day.
+- Caffeine: Consume no more than 300 mg of caffeine each day.

-- Artificial sweeteners: The Food and Drug Administration has approved some non-nutritive or artificial sweeteners during pregnancy.
-However, avoid saccharin because it can pass through the placenta and remain in fetal tissue.
+- Artificial sweeteners: The U.S. Food and Drug Administration (FDA) has approved some non-nutritive or artificial sweeteners during pregnancy.
+But avoid saccharin because it can pass through the placenta and remain in fetal tissue.
 Minimize intake of all other artificial sweeteners.

 Tips for successful plant-based eating during pregnancy